flakiness/kubik/README.md

 npx kubik ./build-main.mjs ./build-other.mjs
 ```

+When using multiple roots:
+- Kubik builds a unified dependency graph across all entry points
-In this case, if both `build-main.mjs` and `build-other.mjs` depend on `shared.mjs` task, then
-the task will be executed only once.
+- If multiple tasks depend on the same task (e.g., both `build-main.mjs` and `build-other.mjs` depend on `shared.mjs`), the shared task will be executed only once
+- Tasks are identified by their absolute file paths, so tasks with the same filename but in different directories are treated as separate tasks

-## Running services
+## Running Services

 By default, a task is considered successful if its process completes with a 0 exit code, and
 unsuccessful if it fails with a non-zero code.